dave-woods/yt-search-play/README.md

 To display just a particular channel's videos, you can use the "@" symbol before the channel's name to find their most recent uploads.
 For example, typing `@drawfee` will bring up the most recent videos from [Drawfee Show](https://www.youtube.com/c/drawfee).

-If using the `experimental` branch, you can use **Shift+Enter** to select multiple videos, and then pressing **Alt+w** will send a signal to YouTube to add those videos to the account's Watch Later playlist, or to remove them if they are already present in that playlist.
+If using the experimental npm features, you can use **Shift+Enter** to select one or multiple videos, and then pressing **Alt+w** will send a signal to YouTube to add those videos to the account's Watch Later playlist, or to remove them if they are already present in that playlist.
 Pressing **Alt+l** will do the same for the account's Liked Videos playlist.
 In order for this to work you *must* place a file named `cookies.json` inside the `ppt` directory, which is generated in the same way as the `cookies.txt` file below, but using the JSON format instead of the Netscape format.
+Note that these features are *unstable*, and are liable to break if YouTube change the way their pages render!

 Pressing **Alt+1** switches to normal (search) mode, **Alt+2** switches to subs mode, and **Alt+3** switches to watch later mode.